 Everything from marketing to accounting to HR software and so much more can be found these days.
 Get rid of the old manual methods, you might not be able to completely automate things (yet!) but the tech out there can help your workers in all departments of your company.

-More and more businesses are taking the leap into cloud computing, as there are so many benefits it offers.
+More and more businesses are taking the leap into cloud computing, as there are so many benefits that an enterprise hybrid cloud can offer.
 And it’s worth knowing that it’s not just for huge corporations, and is something that smaller and even home-based businesses should be taking advantage of.
 It’s useful to be able to access your data any time, anywhere- cloud computing allows you to set up essentially a ‘virtual office’ which gives you the freedom of connecting to your business anywhere, any time.
 Cloud computing enables you to share your information with those you’re collaborating too.
 This is useful for bigger companies as employees are able to work together on projects with ease, but it’s great for sole traders too.
 If you’re outsourcing or working with freelancers, it means you all have access to the same files and they can contribute directly if needed.
 Using the cloud can save you money as well as time, and is something that all businesses will eventually need to get on board with to stay up to date.
 If you’re worried about being left in the dark ages, subscribe to technology news and read blogs so you can ensure your company keeps up with the competition.